Askannz/optimus-manager/README.md

 ```
 to switch to the Intel GPU.

-(you can also use `optimus-manager --switch intel` to automatically switch to the other mode)
+(you can also use `optimus-manager --switch auto` to automatically switch to the other mode)

 *WARNING :* Switching GPUs automatically restarts your display manager, so make sure you save your work and close all your applications before doing so.